Real Kashmir FC

 Real Kashmir Football Club is an Indian professional football club based in Srinagar, Jammu and Kashmir.
-Incorporated in 2016, the club currently competes in I-League, the second tier of the Indian football league system.
+Incorporated in 2016, the club currently competes in the Indian Football League, the second tier of the Indian football league system.
 Real Kashmir with its reserve side also participates in the Jammu & Kashmir Premier Football League regionally.

 Nicknamed "Sheeni Seh", Real Kashmir is the first club from Jammu and Kashmir to earn promotion in any top flight football league of the country.
 They also won the IFA Shield title in 2022.
 Club's futsal section has been competing in the state league, as well as AIFF Futsal Club Championship, the highest division in the country.

 History

 Foundation and early history

-The origin of Real Kashmir FC date to 2014 after devastating floods swept through the region causing massive loss of life and property.
-To keep the youth, who had lost much during the floods—engaged, Shamim Mehraj, editor of a local newspaper named "Kashmir Monitor", and Sandeep Chattoo, a local businessman, came together to arrange footballers.
+The origin of Real Kashmir FC dates to 2014 after devastating floods swept through the region, causing massive loss of life and property.
+To keep the youth, who had lost much during the floods, engaged, Shamim Meraj, editor of a local newspaper named Kashmir Monitor, and Sandeep Chattoo, a local businessman, came together to arrange footballers.

-What began as a community outreach programme garnered support from the local populace and it soon started evolving into something more.
-Real Kashmir FC as a club, formalised in 2016, and affiliated with Jammu & Kashmir Football Association (JKFA) under the tireless efforts by Chattoo.
-Founded in 2016, Real Kashmir FC emerged as the first ever top flight professional football club in Jammu and Kashmir.
+What began as a community outreach programme garnered support from the local populace, and it soon started evolving into something more.
+Real Kashmir FC as a club formalised in 2016 and affiliated with Jammu & Kashmir Football Association (JKFA) under the efforts of Chattoo.
+Founded in 2016, Real Kashmir FC emerged as the first ever top-flight professional football club in Jammu and Kashmir.